Sunday, May 20, 2012

 A church full of praying people, seeking to speak out our burdens, and those of others, in trust, to our God.

-A church full of encouragers, who see the hand of God at work amongst us, and in each one, drawing each one on to fulfil the good purposes God has for each one.
+A church full of encouragers, who see the hand of God at work amongst us, and in each one, drawing each one on to fulfill the good purposes God has for each one.

 The presence of God himself, filling all of us with awe and wonder.